Josef Hammar

-Josef Hammar (born November 15, 1868, in Helsingborgdied August 4, 1927, in Bouzaréa) was a Swedish military surgeon and adventurer.
+Josef Hammar (November 15, 1868 – August 4, 1927) was a Swedish military surgeon and adventurer.
 Hammar was a renowned doctor who saw active service in the second Boer War and the siege of Ladysmith.
 He also served as a military attaché in the Russo-Japanese War and the siege of Port Arthur.

 Biography

 Early life

 Josef Hammar was son of August Hammar, a vicar in Nosaby, Sweden, and his wife Elin Jakobina Juliana Ask.
 After his matriculation in Helsingborg May 31, 1886,. he joined the university in Lund.
 On September 14, 1888, he took a Medico-Philosophical degree and in 1889 he registered at the Karolinska Institute to study medicine.
 Four years later on February 15, 1893, he achieved his Candidate of Medicine.